Updated:

 Humanistic-Existential Perspective (Maslow, Rogers, May, Frankl, Farrelly)

-Likewise, Existentialism suggests that humour is freedom from the confines of reality and life’s hardships (Gibson, 2019).
-Client behaviour that could appear counterproductive to one’s goals can result from such a loss of freedom (Gibson, 2019).
+Likewise, Existentialism suggests that humor is freedom from the confines of reality and life’s hardships (Gibson, 2019).
+Client behavior that could appear counterproductive to one’s goals can result from such a loss of freedom (Gibson, 2019).
 Hence, Gibson (2019, p.195) states that one is healthy and content when one is ‘free and not slaves or prisoners of our feelings and desires’.
-Similarly, Existential psychologist Rollo May specified how humour works as a ‘healthy way of feeling a ‘distance’ between oneself and the problem, a way of standing off and looking at one’s problem with perspective’ (May, 2009, p.24).
+Similarly, Existential psychologist Rollo May specified how humor works as a ‘healthy way of feeling a ‘distance’ between oneself and the problem, a way of standing off and looking at one’s problem with perspective’ (May 2009, p.24).
 Another renowned therapeutic practice that has been regarded as being built on humour is ‘paradoxical intention’, established by Existentialist Viktor Frankl (Frankl, 1975).
 In this procedure, clients are advised to overstate the bleakness of their problems (Saper, 1987).
-For instance, Frankl would often ‘tell a joke to depressed clients, let them laugh and then tell them they could not laugh!
+For instance, Frankl would often ‘tell a joke to depressed clients, let them laugh, and then tell them they could not laugh!
 Why not?
 Because laughter is incompatible with depression’ (Rutherford, 1994, p.213).

 Chapter Two – Practising Humour in the Therapy Room

-Moreover, humour can give way to a more ‘normal’ dialogue which usually contributes significantly to a client’s comfort level in the therapy room (Haig, 1986; Martin & Ford, 2007).
-As a result, clients who reveal little throughout conversation as a form of self-defence may be more willing to be vulnerable (Dionigi & Canestrari, 2018).
+Moreover, humor can give way to a more ‘normal’ dialogue, which usually contributes significantly to a client’s comfort level in the therapy room (Haig, 1986; Martin & Ford, 2007).
+As a result, clients who reveal little throughout the conversation as a form of self-defense may be more willing to be vulnerable (Dionigi & Canestrari, 2018).
 Similarly, collective disclosures via humorous observations or jokes allow for confidence to be built in the therapeutic relationship and afford the therapist deeper client empathy (Dziegielewski et al., 2003; Sultanoff, 2013).
-Likewise, a client’s use of humour in therapy can be a reliable gauge of the strength and trust inherent in the relationship.
+Likewise, a client’s use of humor in therapy can be a reliable gauge of the strength and trust inherent in the relationship.
 One is much more likely to trust another if one is to be brave enough to appear foolish in the presence of another (Dziegielewski et al., 2003).
 Digney (2014, p.19) speaks to this point by arguing that people instinctively know when someone is concerned for us.
 Such care is often revealed via the attention one receives.
-A safe and open environment is cast when one can partake in laughter, share a joke or engage in humorous exchange.
+A safe and open environment is cast when one can partake in laughter, share a joke, or engage in humorous exchange.
 The author points out that such humour indirectly communicates the message ‘I care about you’.
 He maintains that such indirectness can be more helpful than explicitly stating it to someone.

 Additionally, Mosak (1987) explains how private jokes often develop between therapist and client in a long-term relationship.
 The ‘In-joke’ between therapist and client conveys the same message as it does for any in-group, that ‘we are in a special relationship,’ thus maintaining and increasing rapport (Mosak, 1987, p.39).
 Equally, Mosak (1987, p.27) describes how Adlerians would understand therapy as an ‘educational and re-educational process’ and believe that knowledge accumulation ensues more freely in a stress-free environment.
 As such, ‘The low level of tension facilitates a cooperative task-solving approach’ (Mosak, 1987, p.27).